moev7/LyricsViewer/README.md

 # LyricsViewer
-This app uses musixmatch api for showing lyrics
+This simple app uses musixmatch api for finding the lyrics of a song.

 I made this app for the final project of a swift course by university of Tornoto on coursera.